jantman/awslimitchecker/docs/source/index.rst

 License
 --------

-botolimitchecker is licensed under the `GNU Affero General Public License, version 3 or later <http://www.gnu.org/licenses/agpl.html>`_.
+awslimitchecker is licensed under the `GNU Affero General Public License, version 3 or later <http://www.gnu.org/licenses/agpl.html>`_.
 This shouldn't be much of a concern to most people.

-If you're simply *running* botolimitchecker, all you must do is provide a notice on where to get the source code in your output; this is already handled via a warning-level log message in the package.
-If you modify botolimitchecker's code, you must update this URL to reflect your modifications (see ``botolimitchecker/version.py``).
+If you're simply *running* awslimitchecker, all you must do is provide a notice on where to get the source code in your output; this is already handled via a warning-level log message in the package.
+If you modify awslimitchecker's code, you must update this URL to reflect your modifications (see ``awslimitchecker/version.py``).

-If you're distributing botolimitchecker with modifications or as part of your own software (as opposed to simply a requirement that gets installed with pip), please read the license and ensure that you comply with its terms.
+If you're distributing awslimitchecker with modifications or as part of your own software (as opposed to simply a requirement that gets installed with pip), please read the license and ensure that you comply with its terms.

-If you are running botolimitchecker as part of a hosted service that users somehow interact with, please ensure that the source code URL is visible in the output given to users.
+If you are running awslimitchecker as part of a hosted service that users somehow interact with, please ensure that the source code URL is visible in the output given to users.